As the world of software becomes more democratized, IT directors are faced with a serious conundrum.

 When you look at reviews for BPM products, pay attention to how often customers talk about the level of support.

 Shadow IT may seem like a good option in the short-term, but all IT directors know the dark paths it leads to.
 However, being authoritarian and command-and-control can’t work in today’s world of technology.
-When searching for a business process management solution, find a platform that is human-centric and has a high level of support.
+When searching for a business process management software, find a platform that is human-centric and has a high level of support.
 Then, you can spend more time on the tasks that matter!